AttackOnJasper/University-notes/notes/aws/aws.md

 			* Can be mitigated by combining Lazy Loading
 		1. resource wasted if the data is never read

 # Amazon Neptune
-A fast, reliable, fully-managed graph database service that makes it easy to build and run applications that work with highly connected datasets
+- A fast, reliable, fully-managed **graph** database service that makes it easy to build and run applications that work with highly connected datasets
+- Architecture
+	1. Data is structured as nodes with edges
+		- Edges are shared attributes between nodes
+	1. Can reveal hidden patterns in data
+- Interface languages
+	1. Apache Gremlin
+		- Graph structure: property
+		- query pattern: traversal
+	1. W3C SPARQL
+		- Graph structure: Resource Description Framework (RDF)
+		- query pattern: SQL
+- Use cases
+	1. Security - pattern recognition
+	1. Social media - targeting advertisement
+	1. Science - Scientific modeling

+# DocumentDB
+- Fully managed auto-scaling Document Store Database Management System
+- Features
+	1. Great for structured / semi-structured documents - JSON / YAML
+	1. Metadata is stored with document records
+	1. Can hit critical scale failures
+	1. MongoDB compatible
+- Use cases
+	1. Social Media Profiles
+	1. Object Catalogues
+	1. Content Management Systems

-# Amazon Redshift
+# Redshift
 * Fast, fully managed Cloud Data Warehouse for BI available in 1 AZ
-* Definitions
-    * Data warehouse is a collection of computing resources (*nodes*)
-    * *Nodes* are organized into a group called a *cluster*
-    * Each *cluster* runs an Amazon Redshift engine and contains one or more databases running on EC2 instances
-    * Named as *RedShift* as it’s the same as the context of Universe Expansion as observed in Hubble's telescope
-* Architecture
+* Features
     * A relational *database* management system (RDBMS) based on an older version of PostgreSQL 8.0.2
         * RDBMS
         * PostgreSQL
-    * S3 vs. RedShift
-        * Amazon S3 a simple web services interface to store and retrieve any amount of data from anywhere on the web
-        * data can be pumped into your warehouse from s3
-* Configuration types
-	* Single Node: 160 G
-	* Multi Node
-		* Leader node - manage client connection
-		* Compute nodes - up to 128 nodes
-* Features
     * can query against up to 1 PB (1024 TB) stored in RedShift, and 1 EB (1024 PB) in S3
     * gives you fast querying capabilities over structured data using familiar SQL-based clients and business intelligence (BI) tools using standard ODBC and JDBC connections.
 Queries are distributed and parallelized across multiple physical resources.
+    * Named as *RedShift* as it’s the same as the context of Universe Expansion as observed in Hubble's telescope
+* Architecture
+	- Node
+	    - Data warehouse is a collection of computing resources (*nodes*)
+	    - Node Configurations
+	    	1. Single node - 160 G
+	    	1. Multi node
+		    	1. Leader node
+		    		- has a SQL endpoint
+		    			- e.g. `redshiftsample.xxx.us-east-1.redshift.amazonaws.com:5439`
+		    			- To view the endpint
+		    				- Redshift -> Clusters -> Choose cluster -> Configuration -> Endpoint
+					- coordinates parallet query execution
+						- leader nodes compiles execution plan and distribute to compute nodes
+					- stores metadata
+		    	1. Compute node - up to 128 nodes
+		    		- execute queries in parallel
+		    		- dedicated CPU, memory and local storage
+		    		- auto backups
+		    		- Consists of slices
+		    			- Slices are portion of mem and disk
+		    			- data would be loaded to slices in parallel
+		    			- processes a portion of the query
+		    			- # of slices depend on the table design & nodes
+		- Node types
+			1. Dense Compute
+			1. Dense Storage
+	- Cluster
+	    * *Nodes* are organized into a group called a *cluster*
+	    * Each *cluster* runs an Amazon Redshift engine and contains one or more databases running on EC2 instances
 * Use cases
 	* best suited for analyzing data using standard SQL and Business Intelligence(BI) tools
+	* Do not use it for OLTP use cases
 * Usage
     * Can setup SQL Workbench with JDBC
     * There is limited dynamic statement available for RedShift, using python might be better

+## Columnar Data Store
+- Redshift stores data tables as columns rather than as rows
+- Benefits
+	1. Avoid wasted reads if the query is on a few columns
+	1. Data aggregation - compress same columns
+	1. Supports compression -> save cost
+		* Compress same columns (also called a column-oriented database)
+		* Other compression techiques may be applied automatically
+- Not for
+	1. Querying specific values from a huge database
+	1. Small amount of data
+	1. OLTP
+		- Avoid single line inserts i.e. inserting rows
+	1. Binary large objects

 ## Enhanced VPC Routing
 * Provides VPC resources access to Redshift so that Redshift can access the resources via VPC endpoints
 * Before enabling, Redshift routes traffic through the internet
 * After enabling, it forces all `COPY` and `UNLOAD` traffic between the cluster and data repositories through VPC

-## Columnar Data Store
-* Compress same columns (also called a column-oriented database)
-* Other compression techiques may be applied automatically
+## Integration with other AWS services
+- S3
+	- via COPY / UNLOAD commands
+		e.g. `copy {table-name} from '{s3-object-path}' credentials '{IAM-role-ARN}'`
+	- can use COPY to move data from DynamoDB, EMR, and EC2
+- Data Pipeline
+- Database Migration Service
+- Lambda
+- QuickSight
+- Kinesis

-## massively parallel processing (MPP)
+## Massively Parallel Processing (MPP)
 * Auto distribute data & query load across all nodes
 * Scaling while maintaining query performance